fervqz/just-a-stream/README.md

 // Barked 5 times!
 ```

-### Strating a Stream with a initial value
+### Strating a Stream with an initial value
 To set the initial value of a stream, you can either:
-- Setting the initial value of accumulation with the reduce function **will not trigger** the listener function the initial value.
+- Set the initial value of accumulation with the reduce function, this **will not trigger** the listener function for initial value.
-- Merging two streams, an initial stream with the offset value and the future values stream **will trigger** the listener function.
+- Merge two streams, an initial stream with the offset value and the future values stream, this **will trigger** the listener function for the initial value.

 Initial value with `reduce()`:
 ```typescript